-III Description of the Set of Dynamic Systems Projects Developed
+III.
+Description of the Set of Dynamic Systems Projects Developed

-A set of dynamic system projects has been developed to task the students, working either individually or in teams, to address several dynamic system characteristics.
-The first project is an individual effort to force the student to develop the necessary skills to solve systems described by differential equations, Laplace transforms and numerical techniques; this project is a hands-on based analytical project.
+A set of Dynamic System's projects has been developed to task the students, working either individually or in teams, to address several dynamic system characteristics.
+The first project is an individual effort, forcing the students to develop the necessary skills to solve systems described by differential equations, Laplace transforms and numerical techniques; this project is a hands-on based analytical project.
 The second project is a group effort and involves the identification of the mass, damping and stiffness characteristics of a simple second order mechanical system; this laboratory based project clearly helps the students develop intuitive skills necessary to address real world problems.
-The third project is a group effort to identify the time and frequency response characteristics of a first order RC circuit that can be used as a low pass filter to address some of the measurement problems identified in the second project.
-Each project is discussed in more detail in the following paragraphs.
+The third project is a group effort and generally is some variation of a theme to extend the material developed in the first two projects; this project usually involves some integrated aspect of the first two projects that gives closure to the material.
+These have included filter characterization, development of techniques to reduce noisy signals, and related issues.
+The first two projects are described in detail in the next sections.